 Beryl is located in the Central-West Orana region of NSW.
-Load in the area supplied from Beryl BSP is forecast to steadily increase to 90 MW summer peak and 87 MW winter peak in 2030, as per the latest 10 year forecast.
+Load in the area supplied from Beryl BSP is forecast to steadily increase to 106 MW summer peak in 2031/32 and 106 MW winter peak in 2031, as per the latest 10 year forecast.

-TransGrid have identified under-voltage constraints and reactive margin shortfalls in the Beryl area for a contingent outage of 132 kV line 94B1 from Wellington BPS to Beryl BSP, particularly when the renewable generation in the area is not dispatched.
+Transgrid have identified under-voltage constraints and reactive margin shortfalls in the Beryl area for a contingent outage of 132 kV line 94B2 from Wellington BPS to Beryl BSP, particularly when the renewable generation in the area is not dispatched.

-The National Electricity Rules (NER) require TransGrid to operate the transmission network within defined voltage limits and to satisfy reactive margin requirements, both in normal operation and following any credible contingency event.
-These limits will not be met at Beryl 132/66 kV Substation/Bulk Supply Point for a contingent outage of the Wellington to Beryl 132 kV line, 94B2.
+The National Electricity Rules (NER) require Transgrid to operate the transmission network within defined voltage limits and to satisfy reactive margin requirements, both in normal operation and following any credible contingency event.
+These limits will not be met at Beryl 132/66 kV Substation/Bulk Supply Point for a contingent outage of the Wellington to Beryl 132 kV line, 94B3.